yuehaoshi/FrontEnd-Notes/Client-Side Internet Techs.md

 ## Lecture 3
 ### Four Layout Techniques
+How to determine which techniques to use?
+Think about who your audience is.
+(Check `caniuse.com`) E.g., in developing countries which computer support is not enough, grid-based layout may not suit (~5% of global users)
 - Table-based Layout: early magazines, papers.
 	- Has table tag, way to create rows and columns, also tables can be put into tables
 	- Issue1: May be very chunky if multi tables inside a table (e.g., left half is whole table, right half has multiple cols&rows)